Mercy Thompson: Storm Cursed

 After Mercy declares the Tri-Cities under the protection of the pack in Fire Touched, Mercy and Adam's home became a neutral ground - a place where humans would feel safe to come and treat with the fae.
 The reality is that nothing and no one is safe.
 As generals and politicians face off with the Gray Lords of the fae, a storm is coming and her name is Death.
 Released May 2019.

 Smoke Bitten

 A fae breaks out of Underhill and sets about killing people.
 Can Mercy strike a bargain that will save everyone from its path?
 Released March 17, 2020.

 Soul Taken

 The vampire Wulfe is missing.
 When Mercy starts to investigate, she discovers more than just Wulfe have disappeared.
 Mercy learns of the legend of the Harvester, who travels by less-trodden paths and reaps the souls that are ripe with a great black scythe.
-Set to be released August 23, 2022.
+Released August 23, 2022.

-Mercy #14

-Title TBA; release scheduled for 2023.